-- You will be registered into your courses by our staff.
+- You will be registered in your courses by our staff.
 Send an e-mail to email@example.com.
-Include your name, Coyote ID number, course name and five-digit class number.
+Include your name, Coyote ID number, course name, and five-digit class number.
 HSUP students are registered during open enrollment.
-Registration based on availability of classes.
+Registration is based on availability the of classes.

 - Attend your class.

 - Pay fees during the first week of your class.

 Your university course schedule may not match your high school’s holiday schedule.
 If your high school is closed on a day that the university is not, you will be expected to attend your university class.
 See the current class schedule and your course syllabus for any holidays or view our academic calendar.

 The High School University Program is the beginning of your college career …Grades count!

 Refer to the current class schedule for important dates.
 Campus policy prohibits students from dropping courses after the census date without documented reasons and administrative approval.

 Students must maintain good academic standing in order to continue enrollment in the program.
 Participation in the High School University Program does not automatically qualify a student for regular CSU admission.